imran-hassan/rd/README.md

 #1.
 Introduction

 Currently RD is auto generated in contrail.
 This blue print implement user defined RD.
-An RD is simply a number; it does not provide any information.
-It is only used to translate an IPv4 prefix into VPNv4 prefix, making same IPv4 prefix a completely different VPNv4 prefix, allowing BGP to distribute these VPNv4 prefixes.

 RD consists of three fields: